 Raising money for a cause, a project, or your creative work?
-You need more than a “Contact Me” page.
+You need more than a "Contact Me" page.
+You need a donation form that works, looks trustworthy, and doesn't break when someone tries to use it.

-Squarespace doesn’t have a one-click “donation” button like a fundraising platform might.
-But you can still set it up-cleanly, legally, and with full design control-using built-in tools or reliable third-party integrations.
+Squarespace doesn't have a one-click "donation" button like a fundraising platform might.
+But you can still set it up - cleanly, legally, and with full design control - using built-in tools or reliable third-party integrations.

 If you want to collect fixed-amount donations (like $10, $25, $50), you can use Squarespace's built-in Commerce tools.